 International Organisations: This examines a range of international organisations and their different purposes.
 Your studies will focus on multi-national companies, small and medium sized enterprises (SMEs), non-governmental organisations (NGOs), the European Union and other similar organisations such as the UN.
 These institutions influence and relate to the operations of global businesses.
 You will look at the political, economic and social environments in which international organisations function and the challenges they face.
 Leading business executives and subject experts are invited in to speak to you.

-Perspective: This will develop your international management and leadership skills, introducing you to key management issues which are illustrated by case studies.
+Leading and Managing: International Perspective: This will develop your international management and leadership skills, introducing you to key management issues which are illustrated by case studies.
 It will improve your cross-cultural awareness and enhance your effectiveness when working with an international organisation.

 You can choose between taking a Consultancy Project module or the International Management in Practice: Study Trip module